iRon7/Get-MarkdownHelp/README.md

 For more details, see the [`-PSCodePattern` parameter](#-PSCodePattern).

 * **Titled Examples**

 Examples can be titled by adding an (extra) hash (`#`) in front of the first line in the section.
 This line will be removed from the section and added to the header of the example.

 * **Links**

-> As Per markdown definititon, The first part of a [reference-style link][5] is formatted with two sets of brackets.
+> As Per markdown definition, The first part of a [reference-style link][5] is formatted with two sets of brackets.
 > The first set of brackets surrounds the text that should appear linked.
 The second set of brackets displays
 > a label used to point to the link you're storing elsewhere in your document, e.g.: `[rabbit-hole][1]`.
 > The second part of a reference-style link is formatted with the following attributes:

 > * The label, in brackets, followed immediately by a colon and at least one space (e.g., `[label]:` ).
 > * The URL for the link, which you can optionally enclose in angle brackets.
 > * The optional title for the link, which you can enclose in double quotes, single quotes, or parentheses.